 Our human resources, finance, and legal teams support the P&C Committee in the execution of its responsibilities.
 Management, in collaboration with the independent compensation consultant, oversees the development of materials for each P&C Committee meeting, including market data, historical compensation, and Company performance metrics.
 Management also provides the P&C Committee with business context and recommendations for setting incentive compensation design.
-The CEO(s) provides the P&C Committee with an annual performance review of the other NEOs and makes recommendations to the P&C Committee regarding the target total direct compensation opportunity for those NEOs.
+The CEO(s) provides the P&C Committee regarding the target total direct compensation opportunity for those NEOs.
 No NEO, including the CEO(s), has a role in determining their own compensation.